gjc129/CS458-Project/README.md

          still trying to figure out how AWS/PostgreSQL/sqlworkbench work to get database up and running; may need to create random person generator to populate the DB for testing and example purposes

-Oct 22th: added new create table sql file written in "hopefully" correct PostgreSQL;
+Oct 22th: added new create table sql file written in "hopefully" correct PostgreSQL; Added SRS document;